simonmichael/hledger_site/dev/Pull-requests.md

 All of this is normal.
-Please think of it as a golden opportunity to collaborate with experts, share and receive knowledge, refine your design/documentation/code, and practice your real-world development/communication skills.
+Please think of it as a golden opportunity to collaborate with experts, share and receive knowledge, refine your design/documentation/code, and practice real-world development/communication skills.
 Patience and persistence pays.

 ## The pull request